gulrak/cadmium/README.md

 a platform that has a resolution of traditionally 64x32 pixel, the "hires" mode has 128x64 pixels and even MegaChip8 only 256x192 pixels, so if you hate seeing pixels, this might not be the platform for you. :wink:
-Jokes aside, I wanted Cadmium to have an original and recognizable look and while many emulators use the absolutely great _Dear ImGui_ for the UI and the fact that a ready-to-use memory editor exists for it helps a lot, getting something professionally looking done fast.
+Jokes aside, I wanted _Cadmium_ to have an original and recognizable look.
+Many emulators use the absolutely great _Dear ImGui_ for the UI, and the fact that a ready-to-use memory editor exists for it helps a lot, getting something professionally looking done fast.
 While there is nothing wrong with that, and [Dorito](https://github.com/lesharris/dorito) another CHIP-8 IDE that I only came to know after I already had editor and